Wildlife Control In South Florida

 Requirements vary greatly by animal, and you may be surprised as to which animals are regulated and which are not.
 Always review state requirements before attempting removal, killing or even harassment of nuisance wildlife.
 Please call a wildlife professional or visit the Florida Fish and Wildlife Conservation Commission website for more information on the state's nuisance wildlife permit requirements.

 There is another reason to call a wildlife professional when you spot wildlife around your property - wild animals can be dangerous.

 There are all kinds of ways you can be unintentionally careless when it comes to wildlife, but in Florida those mistakes can be costly, and can lead to serious harm or even death.

-The Southwest Florida Habitat
+The South and Southwest Florida Habitat

 Southwestern Florida's many waterways and lush vegetation creates a particularly favorable habitat for many kinds of wildlife making it one of the most prolific areas in the state for wildlife control issues.

 The very things that makes waterfront communities like the one seen below so ideal for people, including the beautiful water, plentiful palm trees and beautiful gardens, also makes them ideal for wildlife too.

 An Ideal Habitat For Wildlife

 Birds are prolific in Southwest Florida.
 They love the abundant supply of water, vegetation, and the many food sources that come with it.
 Florida birds can be a beautiful site to behold but under the right circumstances they can quickly become a nuisance.